wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_decoderawtransaction.md

 ---
-title: bch:decoderawtransaction \[POST\]
+title: decoderawtransaction - Bitcoin Cash
-description: Return a JSON object representing the serialized, hex-encodedtransaction.
+description: Example code for the decoderawtransaction json-rpc method. Сomplete guide on how to use decoderawtransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters